InquisitiveAS/InquisitiveAS/README.md

-### Hi there 👋
+### Hi visitors 👋

-:man:	I'm Abhishek S Shinde
+:man:	I'm Abhishek S Shinde.
+An architect,computer science enthusiast,robotist ,polyglot,technocrat,interdisciplinary & independent  researcher.

+I'm building something for AEC industry

-🔭 I’m currently working on ...
+🔭 I’m currently working on ...Check this space out

+💬 Ask me about: Computational Design, DfMa for AEC ,......

-📫 How to reach me: ..
+📫 How to reach me: arabhishek1091@gmail.com

+⚡ Passion: Digital Fabrication,.....

 <!--
 **InquisitiveAS/InquisitiveAS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.